NBA : John Stockton and Karl Malone, legends with very different retreats

 If Stockton was the assistant, « The Mailman » was the finalizer.
 Its almost 37000 points throughout their careers they testify it.

-Considered by many (along with Tim Duncan) as the best power forward in history was a man with a difficult personality, not getting the ring with the Jazz was difficult to digest for a winner like him (although his sportsmanship was widely applauded with the Bulls after losing in the finals) and he struggled to get it in the Lakers.
+The considered by many (along with Tim Duncan) As the best power forward in history he was a man with a difficult personality, not getting the ring with the Jazz was difficult to digest for a winner like him (although his sportsmanship with the Bulls was highly applauded after the defeat in the finals ) and fought to get it in the Lakers.

 At the third time, she was not defeated either and Malone retired without a ring.
 During his time as a player he always maintained a very conservative stance, which made him even criticize « Magic » Johnson when he tested positive for HIV.
 Already retired, he has collaborated with the Republican Party and is an admirer of George Bush Jr.